teamdeeson/codex/docs/development/git.md

 (such as features and non-emergency bug fixes) is done in feature branches, and is only merged back into main body of code when the developer(s) is happy that the code is ready for release.

-Ensure you have the GitFlow tools installed locally, you can install it via Homebrew with
+Ensure you have the GitFlow tools installed locally, you can install it via Homebrew with:

     brew install git-flow

+You should also install the command line auto completion tool to all tab completion of git and git flow commands:

+1. `brew install bash-completion`
+2. Add bash-completion to your .bash_profile:

+    if [ -f `brew --prefix`/etc/bash_completion ]; then
+       . `brew --prefix`/etc/bash_completion
+    fi

 Here is an overview of the branching model, more information can be found at the link above.